 RMB is not a freely convertible currency.
 The State Administration of Foreign Exchange, under the authority of the People's Bank of China, controls the conversion of RMB into foreign currencies.
 The value of RMB is subject to changes in central government policies and to international economic and political developments affecting supply and demand in the China Foreign Exchange Trading System market.
-The cash and cash equivalents of the Company included aggregated amounts of RMB155,934 and RMB151,684, which were denominated in RMB, as of December 31, 2020 and 2021, respectively, representing 5% and 2% of the cash and cash equivalents as of December 31, 2020 and 2021, respectively.
+The cash and cash equivalents of the Company included aggregated amounts of RMB316.8 million and RMB151.7 million, which were denominated in RMB, as of December 31, 2022 and 2021, respectively, representing 5% and 2% of cash and cash equivalents as of December 31, 2022 and 2021, respectively.

-(ad) Recent accounting pronouncements
+(ac) Recent Accounting Pronouncements